RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 1. Right-click the **Bankdemo** project and click **Determine Directives**.

-    The IDE performs a scan of the files and shows a report of which directives for dialect and for IBM CICS must be set on the programs in your project so that they compile cleanly.
+    The IDE performs a scan of the files and shows a report of which directives for dialect and for CICS must be set on the programs in your project so that they compile cleanly.

     ![](images/2795bd96591744946bf6d7eb80c8704e.jpg)